Chapter 8 Cell content

 8.7.1 base plots and ggplot objects

-You can insert mini plots, four types are available: ‘box’, ‘line’, ‘points’ and ‘density’.
+There are four types of mini plots available that can be inserted into flextables: ‘box’, ‘line’, ‘points’ and ‘density’.
 This requires to store a list column in your data.frame as these are functions that need more than a single point.

 z <- as.data.table(iris)